-Suppose you’ve looked at some videos, read about the many health benefits of low carb, high healthy fat and have decided to try it for yourself.
-How do you tell how much fat, protein, and fibrous carbohydrate to eat?
+Imagine you’ve looked at some videos, read about the many health benefits of low carb, healthy fat and have decided to try it for yourself.
+How do you tell how much protein, fat, and fibrous carbohydrate to eat?

 The LCHF lifestyle is about eating real, whole food until you’re satisfied, and then not eating any more.
 There’s no need to count the calories of every component of your meal.

 If you’re used to preparing food, you’ll probably be good at the hand-eye method of gauging how many calories are on your plate.

 If you’re not so experienced, you’ll need to weigh your food for a while, until you get used to the amounts.